Parts Of A Golf Course

 The green is the area where the hole is located.
 It is typically the smoothest and shortest grass on the course.
 The grass on the green is usually cut very short to allow for a smooth roll of the ball.
 The slope and undulation of the green can significantly impact the play of the game.

-See also How To Make Your Golf Cart Faster
+See also How To Install A Cigarette Lighter In A Golf Cart

 Different types of grass can be used on the green, including creeping bentgrass, Bermuda grass, and poa annua.
 The type of grass used can impact the speed and smoothness of the green.